CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 The Senate Launch System (SLS) and Artemis Program are prime examples of NASA's inefficiencies.

-They were born out of the constellation program. <a href="https://ozanbellik.blogspot.com/2021/11/whatever-happened-to-single-launch.html">Ozan Belick's posts have a lot of good info on this.</a>
+They were born out of the constellation program. <a href="https://ozanbellik.blogspot.com/2021/11/whatever-happened-to-single-launch.html">Ozan Bellik's posts have a lot of good info on this.</a>

 The Constellation Program's plan to land on the moon involved two launches that docked in Low Earth Orbit.
 (1) An Ares 5 launches a lander and a TLI stage.
 (2) An Ares 1 launches an Orion capsule into orbit which docks to the prior launch's payload.